 11 of 12

 One of the most complex flavors you will experience, the jet pilot is simply captivating.
 It takes all of the signature elements found in this style of cocktail and tosses them into a blender for an unforgettable drink.

 This frozen cocktail starts out rather ordinary with three styles of rum and grapefruit and lime juices.
 Things get interesting as you spice it up with cinnamon syrup, falernum, bitters, and Pernod.
 That anise kick really is the finishing touch that makes it something special.

 Possibly one of the original recipes of this style, this zombie punch dates to 1934 and is credited to Don Beach.
 It's made by the glass and is a well-balanced drink that outshines all the modern Halloween punches that have also taken the name.

 What's interesting here is that Beach's zombie punch is nearly identical to the jet pilot.
 It is also blended and includes the same ingredients but in slightly different proportions.
 The key difference is that grenadine is added for a hint of sweetness and color.
 Since you'll have everything you need, comparing the two cocktails is easy.

 How Did the Tiki Bar Begin?

-Around that same time, Victor Bergeron transformed his Oakland, California saloon Hinky Dinks into Trader Vic's after touring the South Seas.
-At his new tropical-themed bar, Bergeron created rum drinks in the same fashion and with the same prestige as Beach and the two became rivals as well as the pioneers of the tiki culture.
-Both bars expanded into chains and continue to operate today.
+Around that same time, Victor Bergeron transformed his Oakland, California, saloon Hinky Dinks into Trader Vic's after touring the South Pacific islands.
+At his new tropical-themed bar, Bergeron created rum drinks in the same fashion and with the same prestige (and secrecy) as Beach.
+The two became rivals as well as the pioneers of the tiki bar.
+Both establishments expanded into chains and continue to operate today.